Top-Down Beats Bottom-Up in 3D Instance Segmentation: Experiments

-\inline{Implementation details.} Our models are implemented using Pytorch.
-We train for 330 epochs on a single NVidia 3090 GPU, using Adam optimizer.
-The batch size is 6, and the initial learning rate is set to 0.001 and is reduced by 10 times after 280 and 320 epochs.
+\inline{Implementation details.} Our models are implemented using mmdetection3d framework~\cite{mmdet3d2020} based on Pytorch.
+We use MinkUNet14B as a binary segmentation model at the refinement stage.
+We train for 330 epochs on a single NVidia 3090 GPU with the Adam optimizer.
+The batch size is 4, and the initial learning rate is set to 0.001 and is reduced by 10 times after 280 and 320 epochs.
 Other implementation details are similar to FCAF3D~\cite{rukhovich2022fcaf3d}.